Judging process and criteria for Tow Awards

 Judging of oral presentations for the Research Divisions

-Judging of oral presentations during the Tow Research Day will be carried out by panels of independent judges appointed by the Tow Committee.
-The Panels will include assessors from the hospital group and may include some members of the Tow Committee.
-The Panels may also seek recommendations on nominations from additional external referees.
-The final assessment for the research Awards in each division is based on
+Judging of oral presentations during the Tow Research Awards Day will be carried out by panels of independent judges appointed by the Tow Research Awards Committee.
+The Panels will include assessors internal and external to the Randwick Health & Innovation Precinct and may include some members of the Tow Research Awards Committee.
+The final assessment for the research awards in each division is based on

-(iii) The part played in the work by the presenter;
+3. The part played in the work by the presenter

-(iv) The mode of presentation, including innovative use of multimedia;
+4. The mode of presentation, including innovative use of multimedia

 Judging for the Case Presentation